Australians in Film: Governance and funding

 AiF is supported by Screen Australia, Screen NSW, Screen Queensland, Film Victoria, AFTRS and the University of Melbourne (Victorian College of the Arts), as well as commercial partners including Ausfilm, Animal Logic, Bird in Hand winery, Yowie Chocolates, Penfolds and Raynor & Associates.

 Programs and awards

-AiF runs a number of programs to help Australian actors and filmmakers to develop their careers, including the Heath Ledger Scholarship (for actors), Untapped (for emerging writers and directors); Gateway (for established writers and directors); Exchange (for producers); Mentor LA, Animal Logic Entertainment Internship, and Charlie's Labs.
+AiF runs a number of programs to help Australian actors and filmmakers to develop their careers.
+Untapped (for emerging writers and directors), Talent Gateway (for established writers and directors), and Global Producers Exchange (for producers) are programs presented by Screen Australia and supported by Screen NSW, VicScreen, Screen Queensland, and the South Australian Film Corporation.

+AiF is also home to Charlie's, a creative co-working space and industry incubator founded in 2016 by Screen NSW, AFTRS, and Film Victoria (now VicScreen), named after Charlie Chaplin and originally intended as a "soft landing" for Australian professionals new to Hollywood.
+It and has grown and expanded since then, and is located at AiF headquarters in West Hollywood.

 Heath Ledger Scholarship

 The Heath Ledger Scholarship includes a $US10,000 cash prize; a return economy flight to the US; and administrative and educational support for the actor's career.